Holo-Host/holo-hydra-create/README.md

 In case macs from MacStadium were not available you can convert any Mac laptop into minion, as long as it has a static IP and can be accessed over ssh from outside.
 Just follow above instructions.

+## Creating database backup

+Hydra stores history of builds in postgres db.
+If you feel that you need to back up that kind of data `holo-hydra-create-backup` will create backup and upload it to wasabi.
+Prior to running it fill out `AWS_SECRET_ACCESS_KEY` and `RESTIC_PASSWORD` in a script file.

 ## Acknowledgements

 Based on [nixos-infect](https://github.com/elitak/nixos-infect/blob/master/nixos-infect).